maxbucknell/eisenhardt/README.md

 ### Varnish

-Currently, Redbox Docker is using Redis as the back end to Magento's shim of Varnish for FPC.
+Currently, Eisenhardt is using Redis as the back end to Magento's shim of Varnish for FPC.
 This is not ideal.

 #### Docker Image